trockenasche/scripts/README.md

 It change the following:
 - make an MSI administrative install point
 - change the icons from blue-world to world-with-fox logo
+- adding some config files
+- updating MSI hash table
 - adding latest msi tranfomation file

 ## Before you start
-To run this script you need 2 *non-free* files:
+To run this script you need 2 *proprietary* files:

 1. ResHacker.exe
   - You can get the Resource Hacker from [here](http://www.angusj.com/resourcehacker/)